-Negative Keywords in Amazon Advertising
+- How to Add Negative Keywords in Your Amazon Seller Central

 Most keyword research users assume that the keywords they add to their website will turn up in searches.
-But in many cases, keywords that are too specific or too competitive are not turning up in searches, which can hurt conversions.
-So, after you’ve found the keywords that you want to target, the next step is to add specific negative keywords on Amazon – those terms that you want Amazon to block from your ad listings.
+But in many cases, keywords that are too specific or competitive are not turning up in searches, which can hurt conversions.
+So, after you’ve found the keywords you want to target, the next step is to add specific negative keywords on Amazon – those terms that you want Amazon to block from your ad listings.

-So, what are negative keywords after all?
+So, what are negative keywords, after all?

 Semrush posted a great example of relevant targeting: